transhapHigsn/urban-spot/README.md

-# Urban Spot: K3S HA Setup using DQlite and Calico CNI on AWS
+# Urban Spot: K3S HA Setup using Embedded Etcd and Calico CNI on AWS

-This setup tries to implement DQLite experimental high availability setup of k3s.
+This setup tries to implement Embedded etcd experimental high availability setup of k3s.
 Apart from that, setup uses Calico CNI instead of default Flannel CNI.

 Note: Setup is done exclusively for Amazon Linux 2 AMI.